-2:4 he shall judge between the nations - Characteristics of the Messiah (11:3-4).
+2:4 HE WILL JUDGE BETWEEN NATIONS - Characteristics of the Messiah (11:3-4).
 (TLSB)

 Since God's Word has become normative, it will be obeyed and so the Lord Himself shall be the arbiter, should misunderstandings arise.
 This approach does not necessarily imply misunderstanding will come up, but this is actually an attempt to describe the perfect situation in terms of the customary imperfections with which we are only too familiar.
 The Word is always the court of last appeals.
 (Leopold)